What are the benefits of having a Baby Climbing Frame Indoors?

 What is the best Baby Climbing Frame for Indoors?

-Caption: the PomPom Climbing Triangle sits in the centre of Rex's room, 1 year old son of influencer Kelly Eastwood.
+Caption: the PomPom Climbing Triangle sits in the centre of Rex's room, son of influencer Kelly Eastwood.
+PomPom makes the perfect climbing frames for 1 year olds.

 Well, officially according to both the IndyBest, Independent AND the award-winning magazine MadeforMums, it is the PomPom Climbing Triangle, UK made.